fdschneider/oldwebsite/blog/_drafts/usejekyll.md

 			gem install kramdown

+## Keep it simple

+For webdesign, I preferred to realise my own simple stylesheets and site structure instead of using

 ## initialise the blog structure using jekyll-bootstrap

 Here, I followed the quick start instructions on the [Jekyll manpage](http://jekyllbootstrap.com/usage/jekyll-quick-start.html)